Western Living Magazine

-Photos by Kristen Korch
+Photos by Kristin Korch

 The best designers don’t just have a knack for pairing colours and textures, or laying out furniture: they can look at a totally hopeless space, and see not just the awkward drywall or dated carpet, but the gem that’s buried underneath.
-Call it x-ray vision, or ESP, but it’s the superpower that Vancouver-based designer Annaliesse Kelly, principal of AK Design was tapping into when she bought a dark and dreary 40-year-old suite in Burnaby, B.C.
+Call it x-ray vision, or ESP, but it’s the superpower that Vancouver-based designer Annaliesse Kelly, principal of AK Design was tapping into when she bought a dark and dreary 40-year-old suite in East Vancouver.

 Though it was a corner unit, the compartmentalized design left the space feeling cramped and closed off, despite its 1,000 square feet.
 But Kelly only saw potential.
 She knocked out living room walls to eliminate wasted space in the hall, adding in structural beams to allow for the widest openings possible.
 “The goal was to open up the space and maximize the light,” she explains.
 Headers were removed to connect the kitchen to the living room, while two tiny bathrooms were joined to create something larger and more luxurious.

-Completed in 2019, the designer’s home barely resembles its original form dark and dreary no more.
+Completed in 2019, the designer’s home barely resembles its original form—dark and dreary no more.
 “My favourite thing about this place is the beautiful natural light,” says Kelly.
 “The space is a corner with clear story windows, so it gets morning and evening light with a peek-a-boo view of downtown.”
 Yes, the new layout maximizes both space and sun, and it does so with plenty of style.
 Kelly’s ample art collection displayed on the crisp, gallery-white walls, and beautifully appointed furniture in every room.
 The future, as Kelly envisioned it, is now potential fully reached.